Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "It is not uncommon for people to spend their whole life waiting to start living."
+> "I take the position that I'm always to some degree wrong, and the aspiration is to be less wrong."
-> — **Eckhart Tolle**
+> — **Elon Musk**

 ---